arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 for this and our operator supports this - to the best of its ability.

-Draining nodes is easy enough for stateless services, which can simply be relaunched on any other node.
+Draining nodes is easy enough for stateless services, which can simply be re-launched on any other node.
 However, for a stateful service this operation is more difficult, and as a consequence more costly and there are certain risks involved, if the operation is not done carefully enough.
 To put it simply, the operator must first move all the data stored on the node (which could be in a locally attached disk) to another machine, before it can shut down the pod gracefully.
-Moving data takes time, and even after the move, the distributed system ArangoDB has to recover from this change, for example by ensuring data synchronizity between the replicas in their new location.
+Moving data takes time, and even after the move, the distributed system ArangoDB has to recover from this change, for example by ensuring data synchronicity between the replicas in their new location.

 Therefore, a systematic drain of all k8s nodes in sequence has to follow